-HearPO is one of the largest providers of hearing health care benefits in the United States offering members discounts on hearing exams, services and a variety of hearing aids.
-HearPO has had a 90% customer satisfaction rating for over a decade!
+Amplifon Hearing Health Care is one of the largest providers of hearing health care benefits in the United States offering members discounts on hearing exams, services and a variety of hearing aids.
+Amplifon has had a 90% customer satisfaction rating for over a decade!
 As a member, you have access to:

-- Discount prices on 1,000-plus brand-name hearing aids from several industry-leading manufacturers - Low-Price Guarantee If you should find a lower price at another local provider, we'll gladly beat that price by 5% - 60-day no-risk trial period if you are not satisfied, return your hearing aids within the trial period for a 100% refund - 1 year follow-up care cleaning, adjustment and other hearing aid services, included in the price of your hearing aid - 3-Year warranty one of the longest you'll find anywhere-on most hearing aids, covering repairs, loss and damage - Free batteries two year supply mailed directly to your home (maximum of 160 cells per hearing aid)
+- · Discount prices on over 2,000 brand-name hearing aids from several industry-leading manufacturers - Low-Price Guarantee If you find a lower price at another local provider, we'll gladly beat that price by 5% - 60-day no-risk trial period if you are not satisfied, return your hearing aids within the trial period for a 100% refund - 1 year follow-up care cleaning, adjustment and other hearing aid services, included in the price of your hearing aid - 3-Year warranty one of the longest you'll find anywhere on most hearing aids, covering repairs, loss and damage - Free batteries two year supply mailed directly to your home (maximum of 160 cells per hearing aid)

-Call 1-888-901-0129, or visit www.HearPO.com/MHBP.
-One of our friendly representatives will explain the HearPO process and assist you in scheduling your appointment with a hearing care provider.
+Call 1-888-901-0129, or visit www.AmplifonUSA.com/MHBP.
+One of our friendly representatives will explain the Amplifon process and assist you in scheduling your appointment with a hearing care provider.

 Competitor coupon required for verification of price and model.
-Limited to manufacturers offered through the HearPO program.
+Limited to manufacturers offered through the Amplifon Hearing Health Care program.
 Local provider quotes only will be matched.
 Some exclusions apply.
 Limited to one-time claim for loss and damage.